HTTP-APIs/http-apis.github.io/Example.md

 }
 ```

-Generally, a client decides whether to follow a link or not based on the link relation (or property in the case of Linked Data)
-which defines its semantics.
-There are however also clients such as Web crawlers which simply follow every link intended to be
-dereferenced.
-In HTML this usually means that all links in anchor elements (the <a> tag) are followed but most references in
-link elements (the <link> tag), such as used in the example above, are ignored.
-Since in RDF serializations no such
+Generally, a client decides whether to follow a link or not based on the link relation (or property in the case of Linked Data) which defines its semantics (its meaning or "quality" in the sense of "what it is").
+There are however also clients such as Web crawlers which simply follow every link intended to be dereferenced.
+In HTML this usually means that all links in anchor elements (the `<a>` tag) are followed but most references in link elements (the `<link>` tag), such as used in the example above, are ignored.

-distinction exists, the best a client can do is to blindly try to dereference all URIs.
-It would thus be beneficial to
-describe in a machine-readable manner if a property represents a link intended to be dereferenced or solely an identifier.
+Since in RDF serializations no such distinction exists, the best a client can do is to blindly try to dereference all URIs.
+It would thus be beneficial to describe in a machine-readable manner if a property represents a link intended to be dereferenced or solely an identifier.
 Hydra's Link class does just that.
 It can be used to define properties that represent dereferenceable links.
-In the exemplary
-Web API used throughout this section, it can be used to define a property linking entrypoint to different collections:
+In the exemplary Web API used throughout this section, it can be used to define a property linking entrypoint to different collections as follows.

 ### EXAMPLE 3: Defining properties representing hyperlinks using Hydra's Link class
 ```